typicode/minihost/README.md

 http://two:2000
 ```

-You can also use public wildcard domain names that resolves to `127.0.0.1`:
+Public wildcard domain names that resolves to `127.0.0.1` are also supported:

 ```bash
 # See readme.localtest.me